iWebbIO/obsidian-decentralized/README.md

 ## 📜 License

 This plugin is licensed under the **GNU General Public License v3.0**.
 For the full license text, please see the `LICENSE` file included in the repository.

+Special thanks to [Ray Vermey](https://github.com/rayvermey) for their guidance, encouragement and feedback.